RunestoneInteractive/thinkcspy/_sources/SimplePythonData/OperatorsandOperands.rst

 In the above example, 7 divided by 3 is 2 when we use integer division and there is a remainder of 1.

-The modulus operator turns out to be surprisingly useful.
+The modulus turns out to be surprisingly useful.
 For example, you can check whether one number is divisible by another---if ``x % y`` is zero, then ``x`` is divisible by ``y``.
+This makes it easy to determine if a number is even, for example.
+You just need to check if ``num % 2 == 0``.
 Also, you can extract the right-most digit or digits from a number.
 For example, ``x % 10`` yields the right-most digit of ``x`` (in base 10).
 Similarly ``x % 100`` yields the last two digits.

-Finally, returning to our time example, the remainder operator is extremely useful for doing conversions, say from seconds, to hours, minutes and seconds.
-If we start with a number of seconds, say 7684, the following program uses integer division and remainder to convert to an easier form.
+Finally, returning to our time example, the remainder operator is extremely useful for doing conversions, say from seconds to hours or minutes.
+If we start with a number of seconds, say 7684, the following program uses integer division and the modulo operator to convert to an easier form.
 Step through it to be sure you understand how the division and remainder operators are being used to compute the correct values.

 .. codelens:: ch02_19_codelens
     :python: py3